Our Research

 我們的專長是行為和演化生態,尤其對生態環境如何影響行為的多樣性特別有興趣。我們研究的方法很多元:行為實驗、田野資料、大數據分析以及理論模擬都有包含。我們研究的物種目前以蜥蜴與蝴蝶為主,但只要條件適合,其他的物種我們也會考慮使用。

-The fast-slow syndrome hypothesis predicts correlated expressions of behavioral tendency and cognitive style, but the empirical evidence has been varied and inconclusive.
-We investigate the proximate (genetics vs. environment) and ultimate (eco-evolutionary drivers) mechanisms of the personality-cognition coupling, using lizards and carnivorous bugs as systems.
+The pace-of-life syndrome hypothesis predicts correlated expressions of behavioral tendency and cognitive style along a slow-fast continuum, but empirical evidence has been inconclusive.
+We investigate the proximate (genetics vs. environment) and ultimate (eco-evolutionary drivers) mechanisms of the personality-cognition coupling, using lizards and insects as systems.

 How individuals modify their behaviors through experience can have profound effects at the community level through trophic interactions.
 We explore this phenomenon in the context of Müllerian mimicry.
 Focusing on toxic butterflies and their predators, we are interested in how predator learning can determine long-term dominance hierarchy between co-mimics and allow multiple distinct warning signals to coexist locally.